 About Saudi Arabia

 Saudi Arabia has an arid desert climate typical of its location in the Middle East.
-Due to the size of the country, topographical variation and its two coast lines, Saudi Arabia does see some regional variation in climate.
+Due to the size of the country, topographical variation and its two coastlines, Saudi Arabia do see some regional variation in climate.
 However, most of the country is flat, sandy desert and every part of the country experiences high temperatures and minimal rainfall year round.
 Winters are unbearably hot and summers are even worse.
-The country takes up eighty percent of the Arabian Peninsula.
+The country takes up eighty per cent of the Arabian Peninsula.
 It shares southern borders with Yemen, Oman and the United Arab Emirates, and northern borders with Jordan, Iraq and Kuwait.
-Its eastern border is mostly with the Persian Gulf though the small country of Qatar sits on a peninsula on this coast.
+Its eastern border is mostly with the Persian Gulf through the small country of Qatar sits on a peninsula on this coast.
 Its western border is with the Red Sea.

-The north prevailing winds often provide slight but much-needed relief in coastal areas, but the season also receives the hot, moist, southwest wind, or the shammal: the strong north-westerly wind.
-The shammal is particularly strong at the beginning of the season and in eastern regions of Saudi Arabia.
-Any strong wind can blow clouds of dust into the air or whip up great sandstorms, but the shammal is the usual culprit.
+The north prevailing winds often provide slight but much-needed relief in coastal areas, but the season also receives the hot, moist, southwest wind, or the shamal: the strong north-westerly wind.
+The shamal is particularly strong at the beginning of the season and in eastern regions of Saudi Arabia.
+Any strong wind can blow clouds of dust into the air or whip up great sandstorms, but the shamal is the usual culprit.
 These storms cause surface erosion, general wind damage, reduce visibility and paralyse transport.
 They are also rather hard on the skin and in the eyes.